Join David Tian on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 Henry: That’s the point, right?
 That’s what I mean.
 It’s not the yin or the yang, or which one should you pick, or which one is better.
 Again, you look at the circle; they fit perfectly into each other.
 I think that’s the way nature designed us.
 I think it’s beautiful.
 To the masculine, there is nothing more powerful than the feminine.

-The masculine can fight, but as you say, when a true feminine comes along, she sweeps everything up in her way.
+The masculine can fight, but as you say, when a true feminine comes along, she sweeps the masculine up in her way.
 And vice versa, I think to the feminine, there’s nothing more intoxicating than the masculine, and that’s how we were designed.
 It’s perfect.
 We fit perfectly into each other.
 We need each other’s energies perfectly.

 David: Just like our biology.